 2017 was a lively year for ELD mandate news — you might even call it “The Year of the ELD.”
 However, various ELD requirements and compliance deadlines are still on the horizon, a fact that will continue to make 2018 and 2019 lively years for the trucking industry.
-Coming up next on the ELD mandate timeline: livestock and agricultural commodity haulers.
+ELD compliance deadline for livestock is still up in the air.
+Here’s what we know now.

-Next on the ELD Mandate Timeline: Livestock and Agricultural Commodity Haulers
+ELD Compliance for Livestock and Agricultural Commodity Haulers

 In 2017, the U.S. DOT officially released a waiver granting drivers hauling livestock and agricultural commodities a brief extension on ELD compliance.
 The temporary, 90-day ELD extension permits agriculture and livestock haulers to meet ELD compliance by March 18, 2018, rather than the standard December 18, 2017 ELD deadline.